muhark/dpir-intro-python/Week5/lecture.md

 Moreover, it is understood that:

-- Members of the same cluster are similar to each other, and
+- Members of the same cluster are similar to each other.
 - Members in different clusters are different from each other.

 <p class="fragment">**Many algorithms differ on how to define this _metric of similarity_.**</p>